-The first customers enter around 5:15—there's a fancy restaurant in the room next door, and his bar acts also as a service bar for the restaurant.
-More business = more opportunities for drink sales = more money.
-Also, Barry is able to offer a smaller version of the restaurant's menu to those at the bar—he takes the order, puts it in with the kitchen, and then food runners dash back and forth between the restaurant and the bar to deliver the plates.
+The first customers enter around 5:15PM—there's a fancy restaurant in the room next door, and his bar acts also as a service bar for the restaurant.
+More business equals more opportunities for drink sales equals more money for everyone.
+Also, Barry's able to offer a smaller version of the restaurant's menu to those at the bar.
+He takes the order, puts it in with the kitchen, and then food runners dash back and forth between the restaurant and the bar to deliver plates.

-In the actual bar area, there are lots of customers, bar stools for 15 and two big side areas for a dozen tables to accommodate seated customers.
-There are two other bartenders who work alongside Barry and they know how to hump it when things get busy.
+In the actual bar area there are bar stools for fifteen, and two big side areas for a dozen tables to accommodate seated customers.
+There are two other bartenders who work alongside Barry, and they know how to hump it when things get busy.
 It takes a lot of the stress off of him.

-By 6:30, the bar is full—and it's a Tuesday.
-An entire amateur softball team has just flooded into the place and these guys look ready to celebrate.
+By 6:30PM, the bar is full—and it's a Tuesday, so that's good business.
+An entire recreational softball team has just flooded into the place and these guys look ready to celebrate.

 "Ten beers!" one of them shouts.